-Plus, over that same decade, yearly job openings in Ohio for registered nurses (RNs), licensed practical nurses (LPNs), and nursing assistants could total over 8,800, over 3,300, and over 8,100, respectively.2
+Plus, over that same decade, yearly job openings in Ohio for registered nurses (RNs), licensed practical nurses (LPNs), and nursing assistants could total over 8,800, over 3,300, and over 8,100, respectively.

 2. Skilled and Technical Trades

 Ohio trade schools and technical colleges understand that this vocational area offers a lot of employment potential going forward, which is why they continue to design some of the most practical training options you can find.
 The construction industry alone is expected to grow by more than 10 percent between 2016 and 2026, says the Ohio Department of Job and Family Services.
-And in one survey, over 90 percent of Ohio contractors said they were having trouble finding qualified people for hourly craft positions.4 Skilled tradespeople like carpenters, welders, plumbers, electricians, and mechanics are in demand.
+And in one survey, over 90 percent of Ohio contractors said they were having trouble finding qualified people for hourly craft positions.
+Skilled tradespeople like carpenters, welders, plumbers, electricians, and mechanics are in demand.

 3. Business Support

 This region truly offers a business-friendly climate, which translates to an increasing number of career opportunities for people with relevant skills.
 For example, consider the following projections for the decade from 2016 to 2026 (all data from the Ohio Department of Job and Family Services):